Answer

 During the tribulation, the Antichrist “will use all sorts of displays of power through signs and wonders that serve the lie” (2 Thessalonians 2:9).
 These miracles are explicitly said to be empowered by Satan.
 Jesus warned that the end times will be characterized by the treachery of counterfeit prophets who “will appear and perform great signs and wonders to deceive” (Matthew 24:24).

-The existence of demonic miracles is one reason why we must test all spirits: “Dear friends, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world” (1 John 4:1).
-Any time we are in doubt, we are to make sure that what is being taught lines up with what Scripture says.
+The fact of demonic miracles is one reason why we must test all spirits: “Dear friends, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world” (1 John 4:1).
+Any time we are in doubt about a teaching, we are to make sure that it aligns with what Scripture says.
 If the miracle worker is teaching something contrary to God’s Word, then his miracles, no matter how convincing they seem, are a demonic delusion.

 Examples of convincing demonic miracles today are the apparitions of the Virgin Mary in different countries.
 These appearances of Mary seem legitimate; indeed, they are believed by millions of people.
-But when we compare what the apparitions say to what Scripture teaches, it is not even close.
-Over the course of several Marian apparitions, we are told that God wants to establish worldwide devotion to Mary’s immaculate heart, that souls will be saved if devotions to her immaculate heart are established, that she is the mediatrix between man and God, that praying the rosary is required to enter heaven, that she receives and answers prayer, that taking communion makes reparation for sins committed against her, and that blessed objects should be worn and placed in homes.
+But when we compare what the apparitions say to what Scripture teaches, the lie becomes apparent.
+In various Marian apparitions, Mary supposedly said a church should be built in her honor (Our Lady of Guadalupe, 1531), that God wants to establish worldwide devotion to Mary’s immaculate heart (Fatima, 1917), that she is the mediatrix between man and God (Fatima), that praying the rosary is required to enter heaven (Fatima), that she receives and answers prayer (Miraculous Medal, 1830), that taking communion makes reparation for sins committed against her (Fatima), and that blessed objects should be worn and placed in homes in order to receive grace (Miraculous Medal).

 None of these messages are of God.
 Jesus is the only way to God (John 14:6).
 Mary does not have an “immaculate” (sinless) heart.
 Devotion to Mary is not necessary, and the Bible never instructs us to pray to anyone but God.
 Jesus is the only mediator between man and God (Hebrews 7:25; 1 Timothy 2:5; 1 John 2:1).